KRS-One: Solo career

-In 2000, KRS-One and DJ Tomekk made a video for their single Return of Hip-Hop with German rappers Torch and MC Rene, in which hip-hop was revived by hospital staff.
+In 2000, KRS-One and DJ Tomekk made a video for their single "Return of Hip Hop (Ooh, Ooh)" with German rappers Torch and MC Rene, in which hip-hop was revived by hospital staff.
 The song stayed in the German charts for nine weeks.

 KRS resigned from his A&R position at Reprise in 2001, and returned to recording with a string of albums, beginning with 2001's The Sneak Attack on Koch Records.
 In 2002, he released a gospel-rap album, Spiritual Minded, surprising many longtime fans; he had once denounced Christianity as a "slavemaster religion" which African-Americans should not follow.
 During this period, KRS founded the Temple of Hiphop, an organization to preserve and promote "Hiphop Kulture".
-Subsequent releases included 2003's Kristyles and D.I.G.I.T.A.L., 2004's Keep Right, and 2006's Life.
+Subsequent releases included 2003's Kristyles and Digital, 2004's Keep Right, and 2006's Life.

-The only latter-day KRS-One album to gain any significant attention has been Hip-Hop Lives, his 2007 collaboration with fellow hip hop veteran Marley Marl, partly attributed to the Bridge Wars between the pair, but also the title's apparent response to Nas' 2006 release Hip-Hop Is Dead.
+The only latter-day KRS-One album to gain any significant attention has been Hip Hop Lives, his 2007 collaboration with fellow hip hop veteran Marley Marl, partly attributed to the Bridge Wars between the pair, but also the title's apparent response to Nas' 2006 release Hip Hop Is Dead.
 While many critics have commented they would have been more excited had this collaboration occurred twenty years earlier, the album was met with positive reviews.

 KRS-One has collaborated with other artists including Canadian rap group Hellafactz, Jay-Roc N' Jakebeatz and New York producer Domingo.
-He and Domingo publicly squashed their beef, which started over financial issues, and released a digital single on iTunes on November 25.
-The single, titled "Radio", also featured Utah up and comer Eneeone and is dedicated to underground MCs that don't get the radio airplay they deserve.
-In 2009 KRS-One guest-starred on several albums, including Arts & Entertainment on the song "Pass the Mic" by fellow hip hop veterans Masta Ace and Ed O.G.
+He and Domingo publicly squashed their beef, which started over financial issues, and released a digital single on iTunes on November 25, 2008.
+The single, titled "Radio", also featured Utah up-and-comer Eneeone and is dedicated to underground MCs that don't get the radio airplay they deserve.
+In 2009 KRS-One guest-starred on several albums, including Arts & Entertainment on the song "Pass the Mic" by fellow hip-hop veterans Masta Ace and Ed O.G.
 KRS-One also featured on the posse cut "Mega Fresh X" by Cormega (alongside DJ Red Alert, Parrish Smith, Grand Puba, and Big Daddy Kane) on his album Born and Raised.